Salmon Burgers with Creamy Lemon Herb Sauce

 For Salmon Patties:

-• 1 lb Salmon, skin removed, chopped into large pieces (see note)
+• 1 pound Salmon, skin removed, chopped into large pieces (see note)

-• 2 tablespoon Creamy Lemon Herb Sauce (ingredients listed above)
+• 2 Tablespoons Creamy Lemon Herb Sauce (ingredients listed above)

 For Serving: